-BUILDING: Under the authority of State Statutes and town ordinances this division administers the Connecticut State Building Code and related ordinances and regulations to ensure that construction of buildings meets minimum construction safety standards.
-Responsibilities include processing permit applications, reviewing construction documents, performing construction inspections, issuing certificates of occupancy or approval, enforcing code violations, and providing information related to construction codes to residents and businesses.
+Building: Under the authority of State Statues and Town Ordinances this division administers the Connecticut State Building Code and related ordinances and regulations to ensure that construction of buildings meets minimum construction safety standards.
+Responsibilities include processing permit applications, reviewing construction documents, performing construction inspections, issuing certificates of occupancy or approval, enforcing code violations and providing information related to construction to residents and businesses.

-ZONING: Under the authority of State Statutes and town ordinances this division administers the town Zoning Regulations by processing zoning permit applications, performing inspections, determining compliance with zoning ordinances, and enforcing violations of the zoning regulations.
-Staff also provides support to the functioning of the Zoning Board of Appeals and perform administrative reviews of applications to the Planning and Zoning Commission.
+Zoning: Under the authority of the State Statutes and Town Ordinances this division administers the Town Zoning Regulations by processing zoning permit applications, performing site inspections, determining compliance with the zoning ordinances and enforcing violations of zoning regulations.
+Staff provides support to the functioning of the Zoning Board of Appeals and performs administrative reviews of applications to the Planning and Zoning Commission.

-PROPERTY MAINTENANCE: Under the authority of town ordinances this division administers the town adopted International Property Maintenance Code, currently the 2003 edition along with amendments to the model code in the ordinances.
-This covers both residential and commercial properties.
+Housing: Under the authority of the State Statues and Town Ordinances this division administers the Town's adopted Property Maintenance Code covering all residential and commercial properties.
 Functions include responding to complaints, performing inspections and enforcing violations of the code.

-The Director oversees all three divisions and administrative staff and acts as the town Building Official and Zoning Enforcement Officer.
+The Director oversees all three divisions and administrative staff and acts as the Town Building Official and Zoning Enforcement Officer.